qbikez/dak4.net/notes.md

 * rolling updates: if there's ongoing request, does kube wait for it to finish?
 * canary updates?

+* dependencies - what if some dependency die over time?
+* metrics - better to split platform from app (i.e. appinsights)

 traefik is a revroxy that understands docker containers - its connecting to docker streaming API and listens for events (i.e. container was created, etc.).
 Can do the same with Kube.

 breaking up by business feature.